 Grant Writing Tips

 Be sure to carefully read the grant rules and guidelines.

-- Don’t include identifying information, such as your name, school name, mascot, district name, or city.
-This will automatically disqualify your grant.
+Some grants are scored anonymously with a rubric.
+If this is the case, avoid including identifying information such as your name, school name, mascot, district name, or city.
+Including this information could disqualify your grant.

 Watch what you say.

-- Don’t write a “me too” grant.
+Don’t focus on what other people around you have.
 Grant readers aren’t inspired by people saying that the reason they should have something is because the teacher across the hall has something.

 Be strategic in your writing.